LimeAndPyro/Beatsaber-IPA-No-AntiPiracy-Checks/README.md

 # Beatsaber-IPA-No-AntiPiracy-Checks

-Removes Anti Piracy Checks For Pirated Beatsaber Copies
+Removes Anti Piracy Checks For Modloaders Using Pirated Beatsaber Copies

 Install your beatsaber modloader of your choice and then install IPA.